-66% of the insured's weekly earnings is payable after a 2-day waiting period for up to 260 weeks.
+The benefit is equal to 66% of the insured's weekly earnings and is paid after a 2-day waiting period for up to 260 weeks.

 The maximum total benefit is F\$16,000.
 The benefit may be converted to a lump-sum payment in certain cases.